Santosh175/Customer_churn_prediction/README.md

 1. Clone this repository (because sharing is caring).
 2. Install the required dependencies (`pip install pandas numpy matplotlib`).
 3. Run the Jupyter notebook or Python script (cue dramatic music).
-4. Decode the results and make informed decisions (like a data Sherlock Holmes). 🔍🔎
+4. Decode the results and make informed decisions . 🔍🔎

 ## Results Snapshot 📸

 - Our ensemble model aced the validation set with an accuracy of

-`0.83` %!
+`83` %!

 ## Acknowledgments 🙌